Manage your home utility account.

 Call us.
 Contact our Customer Call Center at (951) 826-5311.

-On March 15, 2019 the State Water Resources Control Board (SWRCB) ordered water agencies throughout California to test for a group of chemicals known as PFAS over the course of four quarters (12 months) in drinking water wells.
+In March 2019, the State Water Resources Control Board (SWRCB) ordered water agencies throughout California to test for a group of chemicals, PFAS, over the course of a year in drinking water wells.